Gelly

 Selecting fields of models

 Queries can select fields from the available models by listing each field between curly brackets (a selection set) from the plural name of that model.
-For example, this query selects the id and title fields from the first page of a Blog Post model:
+For example, this query selects the id and title fields from the first page of a Blog model:

 select the id and title field from a post model